Jdevv96/countOnMe/README.md

 # Welcome to countOnMe!
 ## A quick and easy to use calculator
 This is a simple arithmetic calculator app built using HTML, CSS, and JavaScript.
-The app can be used to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+The app can be used to perform basic math operations like addition, subtraction, multiplication, and division.

 ### Usage
 To use the calculator, simply click on the numbers or operators you want to use.
 The calculator will display the results of your operations in real-time.